Victor-A-P/Victor-A-P/README.md

 <br>

 ### - 👀 I’m interested in ...
-    - UX --> I like to look for the new changes that each update of CSS bring us and see how it afects the way a web page it's more accesible to more people
+    - UX --> I like to look for the new changes that each update of CSS bring us and see how it afects the way a web page it's more accesible to more people.

-    - UI --> One of the web desing trends that I am interested is in "Bento Boc"
+    - UI --> One of the web desing trends that I am interested is in "Bento Box".

     -  🎨 Arts --> I like a various forms of arts such as:
                       - Photographie
                       - Street art (Murals and graffitti)
                       - Branding  (Logos & typographie)

     -  🏈 --> And related to sports I am a huge fan of football & have played in different positions, so I am very pasionate about it

 <br><br>